-Normally cats purr when they are happy.
-Still, this particular sound is less knowing than meowing, chirping, chattering, hissing, or growling.
+Normally, cats purr when they are happy.
+Still, this sound is less known than meowing, chirping, chattering, hissing, or growling.

 CATS PURR WHEN THEY ARE HAPPY

 Usually, cats purr when humans stroke them.
 If a cat seems to be relaxed, with her eyes half-closed and her tail mostly still, while purring, it’s safe to assume she is in her happy place.

 WHEN THEY ARE HUNGRY OR WANT SOMETHING

 CATS PURR AS A FORM OF RELIEF AND HEALING

 Purring produces vibrations inside the body that can decrease pain, help heal bones, repair muscles, tendons, wounds, and ease breathing.

 HOW CAN YOU TELL WHY YOUR CAT IS PURRING?

 The best way to understand why your cat is purring is to look at her body language and the context.

 - If your cat purrs early in the morning, maybe she is asking for food.